 Why do we teach Basic Obedience?

 Knowing what motivates your dog will help you to connect with them during the teaching phases.
-Do not expect a dog to perform continually without rewards, but the reward should not be the only reason they respond to the training.
+Do not expect a dog to perform continually without any rewards when teaching, but be careful that the reward should not be the only reason they respond to the training.
 A balanced training approach creates a solid base for loyal obedience.
 As the dog matures, consequences are part of learning.
-You do your dog an injustice, not teaching them what a correction is.
+You do your dog an injustice by not teaching them what a correction is.
 Same with tiny humans.
-At some point, a child needs to learn; it is dangerous to run across a street.
+At some point, a child needs to learn; it is dangerous to run across a street without looking.
 It is your job also to show your dog what a correction is.
-If failing to do so, a loose dog in the road could get corrected by a car.
-I would instead correct my dog for not coming through obedience then a vehicle hitting them as their correction.
+If failing to do so, a loose dog on the road could get corrected by a car.
+I would rather correct my dog for not coming through obedience (in a controlled setting) than a vehicle hitting them as their correction.

 What happens if you don’t teach Basic Obedience to your dog?

 A dog learns from the interactions it has within its environment.
-Some breeds tend to be strong-willed dogs that genetically will take their leadership in their household if the owner doesn’t fill this role.
-A dog demonstrates this unhealthy relationship through pulling on the leash, lunging, barking, and in extreme cases guarding food/space/even the owner.
-A dog that resource guards their owner is deeming them as their property and very concerning.
+Some breeds tend to be strong-willed dogs that genetically will take over leadership in their household if the owner doesn’t fill this role.
+A dog demonstrates this unhealthy relationship by pulling on the leash, lunging, mouthing, barking, and in extreme cases guarding food/space/even the owner.
+A dog that resource guards its owner is deeming them as their property, and this is very concerning.

 What is Basic Obedience?

 Sit– The dog’s rear end must contact the floor and not hover in the sit position.

 Down– In this exercise, the dog’s elbows need to make contact with the floor.

-Heel– In this exercise, the dog is in position on the left side.
+Heel– In this exercise, the dog is positioned on the left side.
 Your dog’s shoulder should line up with your knee.
-The leash should always be loose, and the dog should be following the handler at all times.
+The leash should always be loose, and the dog should follow the handler at all times.
+Think of a giant follow-the-leader game.